 It took a lot of begging and pleading on the part of Heyman for the PPV provider to finally relent and broadcast Barely Legal, some five months later in April 1997.

 The Inside Edition interview culminated with the Kulas family claiming they would be launching a lawsuit against ECW.
 However, the program only gave one side of the story, highlighting only Kulas’ reaction and the result of New Jack’s actions.
-What it didn’t make clear, as it hadn’t been made public at this point, was the fact that Kulas was a willing participant in the match and the events during the match.
+What it didn’t make clear, as it hadn’t been made public at this point, was the fact that Kulas was a willing participant in the Mass Transit incident and the events during the match.

-A few years after the incident took place, Jerome ‘New Jack’ Young was charged with assault and battery with a weapon by the Kulas family.
+A few years after the Mass Transit incident took place, Jerome ‘New Jack’ Young was charged with assault and battery with a weapon by the Kulas family.
 While on trial, Young revealed that Kulas had asked him to “get color,” which means to intentionally be cut so blood is drawn.
 His desire to get color was so that he would have battle scars he could display since pro wrestling was something he was eager to be a part of.
 Other witnesses validated Young’s claims that Kulas wanted to be cut and it was always a part of the booking for the match.

 After hearing all the testimony, the jury acquitted Young of criminal charges.
 However, this wasn’t the last legal battle between Kulas and New Jack, as civil charges were also laid.
 After the trial, Young was declared not liable civilly, either.
 It was also revealed that Eric’s father had screamed, “He’s only 17!” and, “Take it easy on him, he’s just a kid!”
-This revelation was detrimental to their case, as his father knew full well that he was involved in something that included risk, knew that something could happen, and of course knew that his son was underage.
+This revelation was detrimental to their case, as his father knew full well that he was involved in something that included risk, knew that something could happen, and of course, knew that his son was underage.
 Not to mention the fact that Kulas continued to play the role of the heel as he was escorted to the backstage area while bleeding profusely.